FarronF/limerick-council-meetings/meetings/2014/07/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Rathkeale Area Committee Meeting - 1st May 2014.md

 presentation saying it was much appreciated and went on to wish all

-the elected members well in the forthcoming elections.--- Item 7 – A.O.B.
+the elected members well in the forthcoming elections.
+---
+Item 7 – A.O.B.

 Councillor Sheahan (J) wished Councillor Naughton (D) well on his